 The first hospital in Australia was established at Dawes Point shortly after the arrival of the first fleet in 1788.
 It was transferred to the Sydney Hospital site in Macquarie Street in 1811 when Governor Macquarie built the 'Rum' Hospital.
-In 1826 the general hospital was known as the 'Sydney Dispensary' and became the 'Sydney Infirmary and Dispensary' in 1845.
-In 1881 the Sydney Hospital Act was passed and it is under this Act that the present Board of Directors is constituted.
+In 1826 the general hospital was known as the 'Sydney Dispensary' and become the 'Sydney Infirmary and Dispensary' in 1845.
+In 1881 the Sydney Hospital Act was passed and the Board of Directors was appointed in accordance with this Act until January 1985, when the hospital was gazetted as a Schedule 2 hospital of the Public Hospitals Act, 1929, as amended.

 The first Nurses' Training School in the Florence Nightingale tradition was established in 1868 after negotiations between the N.S.W.
+Government and

-Government and Miss Nightingale.
+Miss Nightingale.